 Herodotus, The Histories, II.55

 Those connected to the gods, the sacred diviners, were known as selli or helli.
-By studying the rustling of leaves, the flight of the doves nesting in the branches, and the crackling sound of the bronze cauldrons surrounding the holy site, they interpreted the will of the gods and conveyed it to the remaining mortals.
-By not washing their feet and sleeping on the ground, they stayed connected with Gaia and the age-old roots of their pagan religion.
-Offerings were either hung on branches or placed around the oak, while questions were engraved on thin lead sheets brought forth by individuals, groups, or even entire towns.
+Studying the rustling of leaves, the flight of doves, and the crackling of bronze cauldrons, they interpreted and conveyed the gods’ will to the mortal community.
+They slept on the bare ground and refrained from washing their feet to stay connected with Gaia and their ancient pagan beliefs.
+Offerings were hung on branches or placed in a circle around the oak, whereas pleads from individuals, groups, or entire towns were engraved onto thin lead sheets.

-Throughout the following centuries, the sanctuary witnessed substantial growth, attributed to its spiritual importance and political role within the Epirote ethne (a state formation distinct to the city-states of southern Greece).
-Numerous temples and shrines, dedicated to other deities of the Greek pantheon, as well as secular buildings such as a theatre and stadium were constructed, augmenting Dodoni’s fame and prestige within the Greek world.
+In the ensuing centuries, the sacred sanctuary witnessed substantial growth attributed to her spiritual and political importance within the Epirote ethne (a form of government distinct to the city-states of southern Greece), and soon further shrines, temples, and secular monuments towered above the oracle, augmenting Dodoni’s prestige within the Greek cosmos.

 WHERE TO NEXT?